 I’d like to keep my age bracket general, but realize that I’m not young anymore and there’s no sense in hiding it.
 I’m not exactly old, either.
 Like, the other day Jamin and I took a photo and I frowned, and then asked him to take another because “I look forty.”

 WRONG ANSWER, JAMIN.
 Because forty is the new thirty and I can at least pull off 35 since there are definitely 25 year olds out there who look older than me because genetics.
 At least, that’s what I tell myself.
 Also, I was forty in 2020 and I didn’t even get a chance to try and embrace that number, so DO OVER.
 Not really but also definitely.
 Yes, my thought process is exhausting.
 So is this year.
 YOU CAN’T SIT WITH US.

 While I’m not exactly spry enough to shop at forever 21 anymore, I also never did, so there’s that.
+I think I was too old before it became a thing.
 I’m more of a Nordstrom girl now.
 The word Nordstrom sounds appropriately relative to my age, even though I shop at a little bit of everywhere so it’s a nice default.
-If you say Nordstrom with a British accent, it takes off the age factor and sounds more snobby than practical, thus negating the age thing so it works.
+If you say Nordstrom with a British accent, it takes off the age factor and sounds more snobby than practical, so it works.

 Personally in the fashion world, and seemingly overnight, I went from Britney Spears’ Jeans circa 2000, to a Puritan churning butter when it comes to clothes.
 Hand me my bonnet.
 It’s over.

 This is not intentional.
 I’m not exactly tuned in to all things cool.
 But I’d like to think I keep a small finger on the pulse.
 There has to be a balance somewhere, right?
 Can I just pull a Steve Jobs and start wearing a black turtleneck with jeans and New Balance, every day?
 Because I think I may have an embolism over trying to figure out what actually looks good.